evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 Two different screen setups are available on the BYD Dolphin 60.4kWh.

 The standard layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large .
-The touch screen on the dashboard's center  is 12.8 inches large .
+The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large.
+The touch screen on the dashboard's center  is 12.8 inches large.

 The optional Design layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large .
-The touch screen on the dashboard's center  is 15.6 inches large .
+The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large.
+The touch screen on the dashboard's center  is 15.6 inches large.
 The model does not have a head-up display.